 How Can You Prevent Future Errors?

 If you are an AePS agent, always make sure your device has a strong and stable internet connection.
-Position yourself in an area with good network coverage.
+Position yourself in an area with optimal network coverage.
 For customers, consider visiting agents who are known to have reliable connectivity.
 A consistent internet connection is vital for smooth transactions.

 Keep your biometric clean